We are a global strategy & cultural intelligence

 Welcome to Meaning.Global: The Next Generation Of Strategy.

-The Luxury Report looks at the five biggest cultural shifts redefining the global luxury landscape today and offers five strategic actions to create new value and relevance for the new generation of consumers.
+The Luxury Report looks at the five biggest cultural shifts redefining the global luxury landscape and offers five strategic actions that luxury brands can take to create new value and relevance for the next generation of consumers today.

 The face of global luxury has changed beyond recognition.
 Luxury brands are facing a lot of new challenges and are struggling to accept this redefined global reality as the new normal.